 As their names imply, encapsulating systems are designed to encapsulate bitumen with polymeric additives, while emulsification systems are designed to blend the bitumen into the water phase.
 One such emulsification system also incorporates a cleaning agent to aid in releasing oil once it reaches the surface2.
 Each system has its own merits beyond the scope of this paper; however, each system when operated properly aids in reducing the accretion of bitumen to surface processing equipment.
 A reduction in aeration is also seen.

 On-site Fluids Conditioning

 Early programs used fresh drilling fluid for each section.
 Once a section was drilled the fluid was completely or partially dumped into earthen sumps.
-Fresh fluid was added to reach desired properties for the next drilling section.
-This resulted in large volumes of fluid for storage, treatment or disposal.
+The fresh fluid was added to reach desired properties for the next drilling section.
+This resulted in large volumes of fluid for storage, treatment, or disposal.

 Along with the introduction of drilling fluids designed specifically for SAGD operations, and thanks to enhanced solids control efficiency, the number of wells that can be drilled with the same fluid has increased.
 It is not uncommon to reuse the same fluid four times before complete change out is required.
 Some projects have managed to successfully use the same fluid up to six times.